Cervical cancer care

 - have had a sexually transmitted disease (STD) including chlamydia

-- have had Diethylstilbestrol (DES) exposure before birth: This drug was used between 1940 and 1971 to help women avoid miscarriages.
-Women whose mothers took DES during pregnancy have a high risk of vaginal and cervical cancers.
+- have had Diethylstilbestrol (DES) exposure before birth, a drug that was used between 1940 and 1971 to help prevent miscarriages

 - have HIV infection